Chromatic thresholds for linear equations and recurrence: Introduction

+The first conclusion resolves Griesmer's question, while the second retains the positive-density independent-set feature needed in recurrence applications.
+The proof introduces a generalized Kneser graph adapted to $\ZZ_p$, embeds it into the Cayley graph, and derives its chromatic lower bound from a $\ZZ_p$-equivariant Borsuk--Ulam type obstruction.

+For $p=2$, the corresponding phenomenon underlies the constructions of K\v{r}\'i\v{z} and Ruzsa.
+In an upcoming work~\cite{separatingnote}, we combine \cref{thm:cayley} with additional dynamical machinery to separate~\ref{it:topological_recurrent} from~\ref{it:density_recurrent} in every countably infinite abelian group.\footnote{Since that argument is not part of the present paper, we use the recurrence discussion here only to explain the origin and significance of the finite-dimensional Cayley-graph theorem.}

-\begin{corollary} For every infinite discrete abelian group $\Gamma$, there exists a subset of $\Gamma$ that is topological recurrent but not measurable recurrent. \end{corollary}
+\begin{theorem}[\cite{separatingnote}] Let $\Gamma$ be a countably infinite abelian group.
+Then there exists a subset of $\Gamma$ that is topologically recurrent but not measurably recurrent. \end{theorem}

-Returning to~\cref{thm:main0}, the contrapositive of $(a)\Rightarrow(b)$ yields a finite-group, arithmetic manifestation of this separation.
-Even under the additional constraint of avoiding solutions to a fixed linear equation $\mathcal L$ (for example $x+ry=z$ with $r\neq 0$), there exist dense sets that are topological recurrent but not measurable recurrent.
-This requires extending Kříž’s graph-embedding ideas to Cayley graphs over $\mathbb F_p^n$ in a manner compatible with the arithmetic constraints imposed by $\mathcal L$.
+From this perspective, the contrapositive of $(a)\Rightarrow(b)$ in~\cref{thm:main0} gives a finite-group analogue of the same phenomenon.
+Even under the additional constraint of avoiding solutions to a fixed linear equation $\mathcal L$ (for example $x+ry=z$ with $r\neq0$), there exist dense sets that are topologically recurrent but not measurably recurrent. \cref{thm:cayley} supplies the obstruction needed for this nonvanishing direction of \cref{thm:main0}.

-For the reverse direction, our proof of $(b) \Rightarrow (a)$ in~\cref{thm:main0} in fact shows a stronger statement that dense $\cL$-solution-free sets are not Bohr recurrent, via a bounded coloring built from translates of Bohr sets.
-Hence ~\cref{thm:main0} $(b) \Rightarrow (a)$ reflects the classical implication that topological recurrence \ref{it:topological_recurrent} implies Bohr recurrence \ref{it:bohr_recurrent}.
+Conversely, the implication $(b)\Rightarrow(a)$ in~\cref{thm:main0} gives a stronger structural conclusion: dense $\cL$-solution-free sets are not Bohr recurrent: the proof produces a bounded-rank Bohr neighborhood $B$ for which $|A\cap B|=O_{\cL}(1)$; discretizing the defining characters of $B$ then yields the bounded coloring.
+Thus, $(b)\Rightarrow(a)$ can be viewed as a finite-group analogue of the classical implication that topological recurrence~\ref{it:topological_recurrent} implies Bohr recurrence~\ref{it:bohr_recurrent}.